Arsenic in soil adds delay to opening of child center

-Arsenic in soil adds delay to opening of children's education center in Sag Harbor
+Arsenic in soil adds delay to opening of Sag Harbor children's education center

 “I’m just trying to be clear here because we’ve had so many meetings where what we believe was true and what we told the public was true, in fact, never happened,” said board member Chris Tice.
 “We don’t want to continue to have meetings where it ends and then we find out via an email that what we just talked about actually was false.”